-There is a third position that synthesizes aspects of the dualistic and the competitive labor market .
-This middle way sees the informal sector as having its own internal duality: Some informal activities are preferable to formal-sector jobs, and some are not.
+There is a position that synthesizes aspects of the dualistic and the competitive labor market .
+This middle way sees the informal sector as having its own internal duality: some informal activities are preferable to formal sector jobs, and some are not.
 Here the first segment is referred to as “upper-tier” informal activities and the second as “easy-entry.”
 While the upper-tier activities are voluntary, the easy-entry jobs are better understood as a survival strategy for those excluded from the formal sector.

 This position has the potential to rationalize the different findings about the informal sector: wide dispersion of earnings and well-being among informal workers, high mobility across sectors in some cases but not others, and so on.
 But it provides no method to determine which informal jobs correspond to which tier.
 Even an aggregate estimate of the fraction of the informal sector that is involuntary might be hard to obtain.